computerrock/javascript-team-toolbox/docs/javascript/js-style-guide.md

 1. Vendor libraries and other absolute path modules
 2. Types, if used
 3. Project modules
+4. Assets

-Each group should be separated with empty line.
+_Each group should be separated with empty line._

 When there are 5 or more named imports in one line, break them each to its own so there is no possibility to break the 120 character limit

 ```Javascript